60 years since SRE meltdown yet more alarming radiation finds

 EnviroReporter.com marks a major milestone – the online news organization turns 10 today having begun publishing May 18, 2006 with a story about the biomedical nuclear and chemical dump in the Los Angeles suburb of Brentwood.
 Story stopped a $4 billion scheme to privatize the West L.A.
 Veterans Administration.
 So began this award-winning environmental news outfit which says its best is yet to come.

 ATSDR says it will pursue and expand its Boeing-touted proposal to re-evaluate health risks from SSFL.
 Boeing’s own reports show site soil even more deadly than already known.

-2012 was a banner year for EnviroReporter.com’s in-depth investigations of Fukushima, Rocketdyne, Runkle Canyon, fracking, perchlorate and a host of controversial environmental issues.
-New Media technology helped propel site’s coverage to new levels of investigative journalism excellence as scandal after scandal are exposed by the multi-award winning news website.
+2012 was a banner year for EnviroReporter.com’s in-depth investigations of Fukushima, Rocketdyne, Runkle Canyon, fracking, perchlorate and a host of environmental issues.

 Boeing’s lobbying power, and its success in turning DTSC into a ‘captured agency’ assures that contamination will continue to gush into the L.A.
 River, object of a $2 billion renovation.